STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    Any shortcut option should either start with a single ``'-'`` or with two ``'--'`` characters.
-Shortcuts starting with a single ``'-'`` are interpreted as short options (i.e. everything after the first character following the ``'-'`` is treated as the argument).
+Shortcuts starting with a single ``'-'`` are interpreted as short options (i.e., everything after the first character following the ``'-'`` is treated as the argument).
 Shortcuts starting with ``'--'`` are interpreted as long options.
 No other shortcut formats are supported.

 Specifying options for single localities only
 ---------------------------------------------

-For runs involving more than one :term:`locality` it is sometimes desirable to supply specific command line options to single localities only.
+For runs involving more than one :term:`locality`, it is sometimes desirable to supply specific command line options to single localities only.
 When the |hpx|
-application is launched using a scheduler (like PBS, for more details see section :ref:`unix_pbs`), specifying dedicated command line options for single localities may be desirable.
-For this reason all of the command line options which have the general format ``--hpx:<some_key>`` can be used in a more general
+application is launched using a scheduler (like PBS; for more details see section :ref:`unix_pbs`), specifying dedicated command line options for single localities may be desirable.
+For this reason all of the command line options that have the general format ``--hpx:<some_key>`` can be used in a more general
-form: ``--hpx:<N>:<some_key>``, where <N> is the number of the :term:`locality` this command line options will be applied to, all other localities will simply ignore the option.
+form: ``--hpx:<N>:<some_key>``, where <N> is the number of the :term:`locality` this command line option will be applied to; all other localities will simply ignore the option.
 For instance, the following PBS script passes the option :option:`--hpx:pu-offset`\ ``=4`` to the :term:`locality` ``'1'`` only.